 …And stay moving

 As hard as it is to do, some physical exercise (a quick walk or run) is the best way to get rid of jet lag once you have arrived at your destination, Mann says.
 Kennel agrees, “When I travel, I make sure I exercise daily; our fitness centers and spas at Four Seasons make it fun to work out.”
-Find out more ways to take your fitness routine on the road.

 “Since jet lag comes from changes to the body’s circadian rhythms by crossing three or more time zones, the goal is to minimize the effects of these disruptions to the body’s biological clock,” says Craig Tanio, MD, co-founder of Rezilir Health and chairman of Maryland Healthcare Commission.
 Dr. Tanio points out that the pineal gland—located at the base of the brain—is what sets the circadian rhythms.
 It is extremely sensitive to light, especially from the outdoors.
 “Be sure to go outdoors after you land—in the afternoon when traveling west and in the morning when heading east— so the natural light can help your body clock adjust.”
 Jet lag isn’t your only concern when traveling, here’s how to stay healthy on a plane.

 It’s not only outdoor light that affects us, indoor light and light from your electronics play a part, too.
 Dr. Tanio suggests, “Since the blue wavelength emitted from computer screens can trick our brains into thinking its daytime, download a program like F.lux to adjust the light from your computer to match the time zone of your destination.”